iCliniq Logo

 Pharmacodynamics

-Dalfampridine belongs to broad-spectrum lipophilic potassium channel blockers.
+Dalfampridine belongs to the broad-spectrum lipophilic potassium channel blockers.
 This drug class binds more favorably to the open state of the potassium channel than the closed state in the central nervous system (CNS).
 The significant and potential target of Dalfampridine is the potassium channels susceptible in multiple sclerosis patients.
-Moreover, Dalfampridine does not prolong the duration of the QTc interval.
+Moreover, Dalfampridine does not prolong the QTc interval.

 In multiple sclerosis, the axons (nerve fibers) are progressively demyelinated, exposing the potassium channels in the CNS.
 This results in the leakage and release of potassium ions, causing depolarization of the cells and a decline in neuronal excitability.
 The impact of multiple sclerosis is the impairment of neuromuscular transmission, making it more difficult to trigger the action potential.

-Dalfampridine inhibits the voltage-gated potassium channels exposed in the central nervous system.
-This helps maintain the transmembrane potential while prolonging the action potential.
-Therefore, the drug Dalfampridine ensures that the potential is high enough to precipitate the conduction in those demyelinated nerve fibers exposed in multiple sclerosis patients.
-Dalfampridine also expedites synaptic and neuromuscular transmission by releasing the conduction blocks from the demyelinated axons.
+Dalfampridine's mechanism of action inhibits the voltage-gated potassium channels exposed in the central nervous system.
+This helps maintain the transmembrane potential while prolonging the duration of the action potential.
+Therefore, the drug Dalfampridine ensures that the potential is high enough to precipitate conduction in those demyelinated nerve fibers exposed in multiple sclerosis patients.
+Dalfampridine also expedites synaptic and neuromuscular transmission by removing conduction blocks from demyelinated axons.

 Pharmacokinetics